Reporting insurable earnings

 - Total T4 earnings: the total earnings of your employee’s T4 slips, (line 14 of your total T4 Summary filed with Canada Revenue Agency (CRA).
 Deduct non-insurable earnings for out of province workers, severance, etc. (see non-insurable earnings).

-- Contractors: if you hired a constractor or subcontractor, you’ll need to confirm their status as either an independent operator or an employee (worker) by completing a Determining Worker/Independent Operator Status questionnaire.
+- Contractors: if you hired a contractor or subcontractor, you’ll need to confirm their status as either an independent operator or an employee (worker) by completing a Determining Worker/Independent Operator Status questionnaire.

-- Volunteer forces: only businesses with volunteer forces, like fire, ambulance and police should complete the volunteer forces schedule enclosed with your reconciliation form.
+- Volunteer forces: only businesses with volunteer forces, such as fire, ambulance and police should complete the volunteer forces schedule enclosed with your reconciliation form.
 For more information, see our policy on volunteer forces.